-Minnesota Appellate Attorneys / Lawyers
+Appellate Attorneys

 While you may have only one chance at life, American law sometimes gives you a second chance.
 That second chance is found at the appellate courts.
 Appellate courts review the work of the lower court to make sure the law has been properly applied.
-To do well in an appellate court, you need an experienced appeals lawyer with special skills and abilities - someone who can persuade three or more legal minds that your view of the law is correct, even if the trial judge disagreed with you.
+To do well in an appellate court, you need an experienced appellate lawyer with special skills and abilities – someone who can persuade three or more legal minds that your view of the law is correct, even if the trial judge disagreed with you.
 That takes a special lawyer and one that specializes in appellate law.

-The State of Minnesota has two appellate courts, the Minnesota Court of Appeals and the Minnesota Supreme Court.
-The Minnesota Court of Appeals is the state's intermediate appellate court.
-The court of appeals reviews hundreds of cases annually which were initiated at some lower court level, i.e., state district court, conciliation court or workers' compensation court.
+Minnesota has two appellate courts, the Minnesota Court of Appeals and the Minnesota Supreme Court.
+The Minnesota Court of Appeals is the state’s intermediate appellate court.
+The court of appeals reviews hundreds of cases annually which were initiated at some lower court level, i.e., state district court, conciliation court or workers’ compensation court.
 Virtually all parties who are dissatisfied with the resolution of their claim in the lower court have an absolute right to ask the court of appeals to review their claim.

 The Minnesota Supreme Court is Minnesota's final appellate court.
 Litigants who believe the court of appeals has erred may petition the Supreme Court to review the court of appeals decision.
 Aggrieved parties do not have an absolute right to appeal to the Supreme Court.
 In fact, the Supreme Court receives hundreds of petitions for review annually but accepts relatively few cases.
 Depending on the issue involved, a party who is dissatisfied with the Supreme Court's decision may ask a federal court to review the Supreme Court's decision.